 Scott was hired on Neighbours as a storyliner in 1995 and eventually worked his way up the ranks and was hired as the story editor the following year.
 Three months later, Greg Stevens, the script producer at the time, was dismissed and Scott was promoted to his job, due to a lack of interest in what was a dwindling series.
 Together, with the help of Ray Kolle, Scott was able to make Neighbours the highest rating drama in Australia, and in doing so, oversaw the return of Harold and Madge Bishop, two of Ramsay Street’s most loved residents.

 In 1998, Scott was head-hunted by the Seven Network executive team to join the in-house story department of Home and Away, due to his work on Neighbours.
-After some initial negotiations, Scott signed onto the series after a three month break and began his work as a Story Editor.
-With four other Story Editors, Ray Kolle, Ray Harding, Phil Sanders and Edwina Searle, over his time there, eight-week rotations were undertaken, rotating between plotting, editing and preparing new stories.
-Eventually, Home and Away’s ratings overtook Neighbours’ once again and Scott was promoted to the role of Senior Story Editor, and lead the story department.
+After some tough negotiations, Scott signed onto the series after a three month break and began his work as a story editor.
+With two other story editors, (including Ray Kolle, Ray Harding, Phil Sanders and Edwina Searle), eight-week rotations were undertaken, rotating between plotting, editing and preparing new stories.
+Eventually, Home and Away’s ratings overtook Neighbours’ once again and Scott was promoted to the role of senior story editor.

-However, in 1999, a year which started with the need to replot 8 weeks of story material, ended with Scott leaving the series.
+1999 was a big year for Scott, the year beginning with the need to replot 8 weeks of story material and ending with his departure.
 His material continued to air into 2000.
 He found himself as a freelancer, where he wrote scripts for Home and Away, Neighbours and the ABC soap, Something in the Air.